Fritz Perls

 Friedrich Salomon Perls (July 8, 1893 – March 14, 1970), better known as Fritz Perls, was a German-born psychiatrist, psychoanalyst and psychotherapist.
 Perls coined the term "Gestalt therapy" to identify the form of psychotherapy that he developed with his wife, Laura Perls, in the 1940s and 1950s.
-Perls became associated with the Esalen Institute in 1964 and lived there until 1969.
+In 1964, Perls became associated with the Esalen Institute (U.S.) where he lived until 1969.

 The core of the Gestalt therapy process is enhanced awareness of sensation, perception, bodily feelings, emotion, and behavior, in the present moment.
 Relationship is emphasized, along with contact between the self, its environment, and the other.

 Life

 Fritz Perls was born in Berlin, Germany, in 1893.
 He grew up in the bohemian scene in Berlin, participated in Expressionism and Dadaism, and experienced the turning of the artistic avant-garde toward the revolutionary left.
 Deployment to the front line, the trauma of war, antisemitism, intimidation, escape, and the Holocaust are further key sources of biographical influence.

 He was expected to practice law, following his distinguished uncle Herman Staub, but instead he studied medicine.
 Perls joined the German Army during World War I and spent time in the trenches.
 After the war in 1918 he returned to his medical studies graduating two years later, specializing in neuropsychiatry as a medical doctor, and then became an assistant to Kurt Goldstein, who worked with brain injured soldiers.
 Perls gravitated toward psychoanalysis.

 In 1927, Perls became a member of Wilhelm Reich's technical seminars in Vienna.
 Reich's concept of character analysis influenced Perls to a large extent.
 And in 1930 Reich became Perls' supervising senior analyst in Berlin.

 In 1930, Perls married Laura Perls (born Lore Posner) and they had two children together, Renate and Stephen.
 In 1933, soon after the Hitler regime came to power, being of Jewish descent and because of their anti-fascist political activities in the time before, Perls, Laura, and their eldest child Renate fled to the Netherlands, and one year later they emigrated to South Africa, where Perls started a psychoanalytic training institute.
 In 1936 he had a brief and unsatisfactory meeting with Freud.

 In 1942, Perls joined the South African army, and he served as an army psychiatrist with the rank of captain until 1946.
 While in South Africa, Perls was influenced by the "holism" of Jan Smuts.
 During this period Fritz Perls co-wrote his first book, Ego, Hunger, and Aggression (published in 1942 and re-published in 1947).
 Laura Perls wrote two chapters of the book, although when it was re-published in the United States she was not given any recognition for her work.